 Each year, first-year students at Connecticut College engage in a shared summer reading along with their faculty, staff, and student advisers.
-The 2017 selection is Homegoing by Yaa Gyasi, a multi-generational novel that traces the legacy of the African slave trade through the lives of two half-sisters and their descendants.
+The 2019 selection is Hey, Kiddo, a graphic memoir by New York Times best-selling author and illustrator, Jarrett J. Krosoczka.

-Please visit "External Resources" to read book reviews about Homegoing and videos of interviews with the author.
-We highly suggest this video in which Gyasi discusses the novel and its main characters.
+Please visit Additional Resources to read book reviews about Hey, Kiddo and videos of interviews with the author.